csci-1301/csci-1301.github.io/labs/While/readme.md

 # Practicing while Loops

 ## Problem 1

-- Create a new project, and replace the content of the _main_ method with the following code
+- Create a new project, and replace the content of the `Main` method with the following code:

 ```
 int i = 0;
-while(i<100)
+while(i < 100)
 {
     Console.WriteLine(i);
     i++;
 }
 ```

-- Execute the code.
+#.
+Execute the code.
 You should see the numbers 0 to 99 in the console.

-- Without changing the numbers, modify the code such that it prints 0 to 100 in the console.
+#.
+Without changing the numbers, modify the code such that it prints 0 to 100 in the console.
 Note the diffrence between `<` and `<=` operators.

-- Modify the code such that it prints the numbers from 100 to 300.
+#.
+Modify the code such that it prints the numbers from 100 to 300.
 Note that the counter can start from any number you wish.

-- Modify the code such that it prints all integers between 0 and 100 that are divisible by 3.
+#.
+Modify the code such that it prints all integers between 0 and 100 that are divisible by 3.

-- To implement the above problem, you may code one of the following:
+#.
+To implement the above problem, you may code one of the following:

 ```
 int i = 0;
-while(i<100)
+while(i < 100)
 {
-    if(i%3 ==0)
+    if(i % 3 == 0)
         Console.WriteLine(i);
     i++;
 }
 ```

 or

 ```
 int i = 0;
-while(i<100)
+while(i < 100)
 {
     Console.WriteLine(i);
-    i+=3;
+    i += 3;
 }
 ```

-- Which one of the above codes is more efficient?
+Which one of the above codes is more efficient?
 Why?
-- Note that you do not have to increment the counter only by one each time.
+Note that you do not have to increment the counter only by one each time.
 You should update the counter wisely and try to use it more efficiently.

 ## Problem 2

-- Create a new project and replace the content of the _main_ method with the following code:
+Create a new project and replace the content of the `Main` method with the following code:

 ```
 int n;